 Guy Kawasaki: Wow.
 Are you still an Apple employee?

-Steve Wozniak: I’m still an Apple employee.
-The only person who’s received the paycheck every week since we started the company.
-I get a small paycheck and out of it after whatever goes into… Whatever the funds that companies have for saving your money.
+Steve Wozniak: I’m still an Apple employee, the only person has received the paycheck every week since we started the company.
+I get a small paycheck and out of it, after whatever goes into whatever, the funds that companies have for saving your money.
 I mean, I don’t even know.
 I’m so non-financial.
-I’ve never read financial papers.
-I’ve never invested in the stock.
+I’d never read financial papers.
+I never, I’ve never invested in the stock.
 I’ve never used Apple stock app.
-I just stay away from finances.
-But it’s whatever companies have to do.
+I just stay away from finances, but its whatever companies have to do.

-But what the thing is, I can’t really be inside operations because I’m just too outspoken and honest, and I don’t want to give that up.
+But what the thing is, I can’t really be inside operations because I’m just too outspoken and honest and, and, and I don’t want to give that up.

 Guy Kawasaki: Do you think Apple should or could tap you more?

 Steve Wozniak: I think that Apple for a, could tap me more, but only in some very easy to do high level areas.